Adult-Gerontology Acute Care Nurse - Intensivist Focus

 Graduation from the Vanderbilt MSN program prepares you to sit for the AG-ACNP certification exam, and eligible for prescriptive authority consistent with state law.
 Visit Credentialing and Certification for specific information.

-Joshua Squiers is board certified as an Acute Care Nurse Practitioner with specialization in cardiac critical care.
-In his faculty clinical role, he practices at VUMC as an Intensivist NP in the Division of Critical Care Anesthesia, while coordinating the AG-ACNP Intensivist Program in the Vanderbilt School of Nursing.
-His research interests include a focus on clinical physiology and bioenergetic modeling in heart failure.
+Brian Widmar is board certified as an Acute Care Nurse Practitioner with specialization in cardiac critical care.
+In his faculty clinical role, he practices at VUMC as an Intensivist NP in the Division of Critical Care Anesthesia, while coordinating the Adult-Gerontology Acute Care Nurse Practitioner Intensivist Focus in the Vanderbilt School of Nursing.
+His research interests include patient and family-centered critical care and methods of self-care education of cardiac transplant recipients and patients with advanced heart failure/ventricular assist device therapy.